Latest update

 A history of ethnic tension culminated in the devastating genocide of 1994, in which more than 800,000 people were killed.
 In the aftermath, many millions more found themselves pushed into poverty and struggling to meet their basic needs.
 In the decades since, Rwanda has instituted reconciliation measures to help bring healing and forgiveness between different ethnic groups in communities across the country.
 For many places, these measures have been successful and progress steady.

 Agriculture counts for much of Rwanda’s economy.
 A recent focus on information and communications technology and a strong tourism sector have helped the economy to grow.
 From 2001 to 2014, these strong economic gains meant that the poverty rate dropped from 59 to 39 per cent (measured by the national poverty line).
-But that momentum plateaued between 2014 and 2017 and poverty has risen in the past few years.
+But that momentum has since plateaued.

 For children in need, access to the basics of life—education, shelter, medical assistance, good nutrition and safe water—is difficult.
 It is these children that local churches are focused on as they serve their communities and live out the love of Jesus.